nnellans/terraform-guide/README.md

 - When you run terraform commands such as `plan` or `apply` you run it against a directory.
 - This directory could contain just a single Configuration File, or this directory could contain multiple Configuration Files.
 - Separating your Terraform code into multiple Configuration Files is totally optional and for you to decide.
 Using multiple Configuration Files can make it easier for code readers and code maintainers.
-- Terraform will automatically evaluate ALL Configuration Files that it finds in the top level of a directory.
+- Terraform will automatically evaluate ALL Configuration Files that it finds in the **top level** of the directory you run it against.
 - This top-level directory is commonly referred to as the "Root" Module.

 ### Typical Root Module File Structure